nerdo/js-routing/README.md

 ## Expanded (Array) Form

 In expanded array form, each route definition is an object in the array.
-Each object defines the path identifier using the `id` key and the route using the `route` key.
+Each object defines the identifier using the `id` key and the `action(...)` function using the `action` key.

 Here are simple home and about page routes in expanded array form: